miguelrincon/miguelrincon.github.io/_drafts/miguelrincon-interview-prep-2019-04-07.md

 ### Why are you looking for a new position?

-- I got married recently...?
+Several reasons:
-- During 2017 there was a big explosion of tools in the front-end market so joined my current job as front-end architect, to try to help the team and sort out which tools we should use/learn/drop, this was great.
+1. My role is not making so much sense anymore, and my company has changed it needs.
+When I joined in 2017 there was an explosion of tools front-end market so joined my current job as front-end architect, to help team use/learn/drop tools.
+This is not the case anymore, and most the company, and the community is settles in terms of tools needed.
+2. The way for me to move move forward in the company is to move to a full-time manager position, I understand this is not my career path at the moment and I want to keep growing my skills.
-- I am constantly learning, I used to learn using books and now I am using online courses to stay updated.
+3. In order for me to keep growing and need to join a bigger team, where I am not just a mentor, but also a student of others.
+I am constantly learning, I am using books and online courses to stay updated, but this can only go so far.
-- Unfortunately there have been some issues at the management level (GoT) which I would rather not disclose, some key persons have left, and the expectations is that I feel the gap.
-- I have learnt a lot in this time, but I think the career that makes sense for me is more of a technical role.

 ### Why did you apply with GitLab?

 - I have known Gitlab's product since I joined my current company about 2 years ago, I got into a CI/CD implementation right after I started and Gitlab has always helped me.
 - Since then, I spent a lot of time reading about the companies values and vision and I aligned to with them.
 And even used many of the ideas on how to setup my own projects at the company.
 - I completely connect with a few of the values: I am very comfortable in diverse environments, my friends and colleagues come from all over the world.
-- As regards to remote work, I already manage most of tasks remotely with my colleagues in Europe, it is a very natural step for me..
+- As regards to remote work, I already manage most of tasks remotely with my colleagues in Europe, it is a very natural step for me.
+- I got married recently and so I want to have more mobility to travel with my partner.
 - The most fun I ever had was working on an open source project during my time a eBay and I would like to do it again.

 ### What are you looking for in your next position?

 - I want participate in a large project that has a big impact on people, and have fun while doing so.
+- I want to have the experience of managing myself at evey step of my daily work -> even when I was a manager I sometimes lost motivation/drive to people in my team were discouraged.
+I want to build myself so I can later build others.
 - I also want to expand my set of skills -> I want to participate in full stack (back-end) development.
+- I think there is a critical window of opportunity for me to continue on a technical path...
+It is time for me to go back in the technical field... as I want to continue on this track before skills begin rotting.

 ### Why did you join and leave your last three positions?

-- I think my big motivator has always been making an impact for either my team.
+- I think my big motivator has always been learning: when I am not learning I get stuck.
+Gitlab's approach of breath over depth matches my interests.
-- When eBay stopped the Pulsar Product, I discussed with my manager and we both agreed that my role in front-end was not anymore suited.
+- I think the exception here was eBay, when eBay stopped the Pulsar Product, I discussed with my manager and we both agreed that my role in front-end was not anymore suited.

 ### What is your experience with X? (for each of the skills listed in the position description)

-TODO
+So, my main experience in front-end frameworks has been with AngularJS, this is how I built Pulsar UI, the project I built with eBay.
+Previously I had worked with Backbone JS, which was the way got into building using Web Frameworks.

+Later, I helped my team at MCON select the next generation framework... so this made me built many test projects to try each of the frameworks out.
+When we decided to use VueJS becuase it was easier to learn and because it originated in China, which makes it easier for use to recruit for developers.

+More recently, I lead the development of WeChart mini application, and most of its fundamentals derive from Vue and React.
+It is an application that is built using components and pages.
+The difference with Vue is mostly in that they are opinionated on the routing method.

 ### STAR questions and simple technical or skills-related questions